 It is becoming more and more obvious that scientists need to involve themselves in government in order to advocate for science that will lead to better quality of life for those around the world.
 In order to accomplish this, knowledge of the workings of government, of how to communicate ideas effectively and how best to advocate for science is critical.
-This symposium will bring together some of the most important advocates for science in Canada, including Canada's Chief Science Advisor, Dr. Mona Nemur, current and former advisors to the Québec and Ontario governments Drs.
-Rémi Quirion and Molly Shoichet and President of NSERC, Dr. Mario Pinto.
+This symposium will bring together some of the most important advocates for science in Canada, including: Mona Nemer, Canada's Chief Science Advisor; Rémi Quirion and Molly Shoichet, current and former science advisors to the Québec and Ontario governments; and Mario Pinto, President of NSERC.

 Making Canadian Chemistry Stronger through Diversity, Equity, and Inclusion

-Diversity, Equity, and Inclusion: Accommodation for Removing Barriers for Researchers and Students
+Inclusion, Diversity, and Equity: Accommodation for Removing Barriers for Researchers and Students

-**Contributed Talks Welcome** This symposium will bring together students, faculty, and other chemistry professionals to discuss best practices for removing barriers for those with disabilities, including physical and mental health issues, in our workplaces and Universities.
+This symposium will bring together students, faculty, and other chemistry professionals to discuss best practices for removing barriers for those with disabilities, including physical and mental health issues in our workplaces and Universities.

-Organizer: Dr. Johanna Blacquiere, University of Western Ontario (@jmblacquiere)
+Johanna Blacquiere, The University of Western Ontario (@jmblacquiere)